 Signs:

-• an allergic disease develops in babies up to a year old, subject to the rules of treatment and prevention, atopy gradually weakens, by the age of five negative symptoms disappear;
+• the allergic disease develops in babies under one year of age; if the rules of treatment and prevention are followed, atopy gradually weakens, and by the age of five the negative symptoms disappear;

-• sometimes increased sensitivity to stimuli persists throughout life, manifests itself in adults;
+• sometimes increased sensitivity to irritants lasts a lifetime and manifests itself in adults;

-• crusts, redness, rashes are noticeable on the body, severe itching worries.
+• There are noticeable crusts, redness, rashes on the body, and severe itching.
 Localization of manifestations: knees, cheeks, forehead, chin, elbows, skin folds;

-• negative symptoms are aggravated after eating foods with a high risk of allergies, against a background of weakened immunity, chronic diseases, and problems with the digestive tract.
+• negative symptoms intensify after consuming foods with a high risk of allergies, against the background of weakened immunity, chronic diseases, and problems with the gastrointestinal tract.

 Eczema